Jerzy Kulej: Life and career

 He was born in 1940 in Częstochowa, Poland.
 He started his boxing career in 1955 in the Start Częstochowa club.
 In 1958, he joined Poland's national team coached by Feliks Stamm.
 At the 1964 Summer Olympics, he won a gold medal in the light welterweight division (<63.5 kg) defeating Yevgeny Frolov.

 In 1968, he defended his title in a close match against a Cuban boxer Enrique Regüeiferos becoming the only Polish boxer to ever win two Olympic gold medals.

 He also twice won a gold medal at the European Amateur Championships in 1963 and 1965, and won a silver medal in 1967.

 He had a record of 317 wins, 6 draws and 25 losses.

 In 1976, he made an appearance in a movie Przepraszam, czy tu biją? directed by Marek Piwowski.
 In 1995, he received the Aleksander Reksza Boxing Award.

 In 1998, he was awarded the Commander's Cross of the Order of Polonia Restituta by President Aleksander Kwaśniewski for his "outstanding contributions to the Olympic movement, the development and popularization of physical culture as well as sporting achievements".

 In his later years, he became a politician representing various parties over the time.
-In 2001, as a member of Democratic Left Alliance for electoral district of Warsaw he became a member of the Polish parliament (the Sejm) and server to 2005.
+In 2001, as a member of Democratic Left Alliance for electoral district of Warsaw he became a member of the Polish parliament (the Sejm) and served to 2005.

 He was a boxing commentator for Polish TV station Polsat Sport.